Menger's Theorem for Temporal Paths (Not Walks): Definitions and preliminary results

 We emphasize the fact that we assume that the endpoints occur only once in $P$.
 We also say that $P$ \emph{contains} the edge $v_iv_{i+1}$ and the temporal edge $e_i$, for each $i\in [p-1]$.
 Finally, we denote the set of vertices of $P$ by $V(P)$, and the set of temporal vertices contained in $P$ by $V^T(P)$.
 Similarly, we denote by $E(P)$ the set of edges contained in $P$ and by $E^T(P)$, the set of temporal edges contained in $P$.
 From now on we refer to temporal walks/paths simply as walks/paths, and we make it clear when we are dealing with a walk/path in the underlying graph.

-Given two \twalk{s,t}s $P$ and $Q$, we say that $P$ and $Q$ are \emph{vertex disjoint} if they do not pass through a same vertex, i.e. $V(P)\cap V(Q)=\{s,t\}$, while we say they are \emph{t-vertex disjoint} if they do not pass through a same temporal vertex, i.e. $V^T(P)\cap V^T(Q)\subseteq \{s,t\}\times[\tau]$.
+Given two \twalk{s,t}s $P$ and $Q$, we say that $P$ and $Q$ are \emph{vertex-disjoint} if they do not pass through a same vertex, i.e. $V(P)\cap V(Q)=\{s,t\}$, while we say they are \emph{\tvertex-disjoint} if they do not pass through a same temporal vertex, i.e. $V^T(P)\cap V^T(Q)\subseteq \{s,t\}\times[\tau]$.
 The latter condition means that $P$ and $Q$ can pass through a same vertex but at different times.

-Refer to the introduction and to Table~\ref{tab:summarywalks} for the definition of the parameters, namely $\pw$, $\tw$, $\tp$, $\pwc$, $\tc$, and $\tpc$, and the related computational problems.
-We put ${\cal G}$ as subscript whenever it might not be clear from the context.
-Also, as said in the introduction and it can be seen in Table~\ref{tab:summarywalks}, considering vertex disjointness, $p(s,t)$ refers to both paths and walks, as well as $c(s,t)$ refers to cuts of both paths and walks.
-This can be done because of the following easy proposition (Proposition~\ref{prop:vertex}).
-Our main results will mainly deal with $tp(s,t)$ and $tpc(s,t)$.
+The next proposition basically tell us that, when considering vertex-disjointness, the problems for walks and for paths collapse.
+This is why we define only two parameters for this variation, namely $\pw(s,t)$ and $\pwc(s,t)$.

+\begin{proposition} Let $(G,\lambda)$ be a temporal (directed) graph and $s,t\in V(G)$.
+Then, the maximum number of vertex-disjoint \tpath{s,t}s is equal to the maximum number of vertex-disjoint \twalk{s,t}s.
+Similarly, the minimum size of $S\subseteq V(G)$ such that every \tpath{s,t} contains some $x\in S$ is equal to the minimum size of $S'\subseteq V(G)$ such that every \twalk{s,t} contains some $y\in S'$.
+These statements hold for the strict and the non-strict models. \end{proposition} \begin{proof} We let the reader observe that the arguments apply for directed and undirected graphs, and in the non-strict and the strict contexts.